NixOS/nix.dev/source/tutorials/nix-language.md

 The `+` sign in the above expression is the [string concatenation operator](https://nix.dev/manual/nix/latest/language/operators#string-concatenation), which takes two strings and produces a new string.

-The expression in the example is deliberately confusing in order to demonstrate that arbitrarily nested string interpolations are possible, but tend to be hard to read.
+The expression in the example is deliberately confusing to demonstrate that arbitrarily nested string interpolations are possible, but tend to be hard to read.

 It denotes a string that contains the interpolation of concatenating the value of `a` with a string that starts with a space and is followed by another interpolated string.
 That second interpolated string is again the result of concatenating the value of `a` and yet another string that starts with a space and is followed by an interpolation of `a`.